EwanBeattie/payment-system/README.md

 - Error handling: I need to make the frontend_translator correcly handle all errors that come from the GraphQL API.
 Maybe I should have an error page that it loads.
 - There is no password check at login
 - We do not correctly display 'Incorrect username message' to the user
-- Time and date of payment doesn't display correctly
 - We should hash the passwords
 - Add typechecks